Chuck Cecil

-Charles Douglas "Chuck" Cecil (born November 8, 1964) is an American football coach and former player in the National Football League (NFL).
-He is currently the safeties coach at the University of Arizona in Tucson, his alma mater.
+Charles Douglas Cecil (born November 8, 1964) is an American football coach and former player in the National Football League (NFL).
+He is a senior defensive assistant for the University of Arizona, his alma mater.
 He previously served as a defensive assistant for the Tennessee Titans and Los Angeles Rams.
 Cecil also spent two seasons (1999–2000) as a television analyst for University of Arizona football games.
 As a player, he was a Pro Bowl safety.